Kangaroo (1952 film): Casting

-In July 1950 Milestone said none of the four leads had been cast; he expressed interest in Richard Widmark or "a British star" as the hero, Jean Simmons as the female lead and Errol Flynn as "the bushranger"; the fourth lead part was the station owner, for which Milestone wanted an actor around 60 years of age.
+In July 1950, Milestone said none of the four leads had been cast; he expressed interest in Richard Widmark or "a British star" as the hero, Jean Simmons as the female lead and Errol Flynn as "the bushranger"; the fourth lead part was the station owner, for which Milestone wanted an actor around 60 years of age.
 He had been told about Chips Rafferty and wanted to test him, and estimated that there were about 25 roles in the movie available for Australians to play.
 "Station hands, townspeople, tavern keepers, barmaids, stage coach drivers, passengers, atmosphere players", he said.
 Milestone added:

 The story concerns a group of people living on stations about 300 miles north-west of Sydney.
-If necessary we will rewrite the play to lit Australian conditions.
+If necessary we will rewrite the play to fit Australian conditions.
 I want Kangaroo to be a true dramatic portrait of life in Australia in the 1880s.
 We'll decide the district for filming within a month of arrival.
 We'll build sets on location and take interior shots in Ealing Studios.
 We expect to spend six months altogether in Australia.
 We'll engage experts and technical directors there.

 He estimated the budget would be £900,000.